switch-ch/cloudservice-owncloud/source/cesnet/architecture.rst

 Newer PHP version was used instead of default PHP 5.3 (on RHEL 6) version to allow uploads of files larger than 2 GB.
 There were problems with this in 5.3.X series.
-With PHP 5.4, we are able to do up to 16 GB uploads with no problems at all.
+We are able to do up to 16 GB uploads on PHP5.4 with no problems at all.

 Apache is running as a standalone server without any HTTP(S) proxies in the way.
 It is listening on port 80 and 443.
 HTTPS is being forced by redirection from 80 to 443.